AntonioMarban/SnakesAndLadders1.0/readme.txt

-C program for creating & simulating a Snake & Ladder Game Code by: Antonio Marban Regalado and Carol Jatziry Rendon Guerrero
+C++ program for creating & simulating a Snake & Ladder Game Code by: Antonio Marban Regalado and Carol Jatziry Rendon Guerrero

 Instructions and rules: